psi4/psi4/libefp/libefp/efpmd/README.md

 microcanonical (NVE), canonical (NVT), and isobaric-isothermal (NPT) ensembles.

 Simulations can be accelerated by running in parallel mode on multi-core CPUs.
-To enable parallel computation set `OMP_NUM_THREADS` environmental variable to the desired number of parallel threads.
-For example on 4-core machine do this in shell before starting the program:
+To enable parallel computation set `OMP_NUM_THREADS` environment variable to the desired number of parallel threads.
+For example on a 4-core machine you can set the `OMP_NUM_THREADS` environment variable to four before starting the
+program:

 	export OMP_NUM_THREADS=4

 This will enable parallel computation using 4 threads and should give almost 4x speedup in all calculations.

+If you have compiled _libefp_ with MPI support you can also run parallel calculations across multiple nodes using standard _mpirun_ command:

+	mpirun -np 8 efpmd input.in

+Note that you can achieve better scalability by using OpenMP for parallelization within a single node and MPI for inter-node communication.

+Additional examples of input files can be found in the _tests_ directory in source code archive.

 ## Input file format